-- Our trade deficit is now around $600 billion.
+- Our trade deficit is now around $600 billion per year.
 This means we are sending $1.2 million out of the country every minute, on average

-- The yearly budget deficit is approximately $1 trillion
+- The yearly budget deficit is hundreds of billions of dollars

 - Total consumer debt in the U.S. is $11 trillion

 We are racking up this debt at an unprecedented rate, and there is no end in sight.
 We have been living on deficits and debt for years and are not producing enough to ever pay these debts.
-We haven’t had a trade surplus in 37 years!
+We haven’t had a trade surplus in decades!

 We must stop this way of doing things immediately, or our money could be worthless before we know it.
 This is not conjecture, it is an inevitability if things continue as they have been.

 How can (must) we do this?

 We need to fix our trade deficit, and that means we need to stop “free trade” immediately.
 “Free trade” allows unrestricted, uncontrolled access to our economy for goods made overseas at labor costs far below ours, sometimes as low as $2 per hour, tariff- and duty-free.
 We cannot compete with these labor costs, so we must outsource our manufacturing or see our factories go bankrupt.
 This renders us noncompetitive and sends the middle class jobs we once depended on overseas, devastating our economy.